Guillaume Pouthier explains to us all about the secrets of the vintage 2018, probably the best vintage he's ever made!!

 d'Armailhac 92-93 Batailley 93 Carruades de Lafite 93 Clerc Milon 93 Croizet Bages 93 Duhart-Milon 93-94 Fonbadet 91-92 Grand-Puy Ducasse 94 Grand Puy Lacoste 93-94 Haut-Bages Libéral 93 Lafite Rothschild 100 Latour 98-100 Le Petit Mouton de Mouton-Rothschild 92 Les Forts de Latour 94 Les Griffons de Pichon Baron 92 Les Tourelles de Longueville 92 Lynch-Bages 93-94 Lynch-Moussas 93 Mouton-Rothschild 98-100 Pauillac de Latour 92 Pedesclaux 92 Pibran 92 Pichon Baron 98 Pichon Comtesse 98-99 Pontet-Canet 96 Reserve de La Comtesse 92

 Lafite did craft a monster of a wine, incredibly aromatic on the nose, thick, dense, fat fruit and tannin, awesome structure and complexity, mega long finish.
-Surely one of the legends in making.
+Surely one of the legends in the making.
 13.6% alcohol.
 91% Cabernet Sauvignon, 8.5% Merlot and 0.5% Petit Verdot.

 Duhart Milon showed similar characteristics, more elegance and a bit more complexity.
 Splendid structure and balance.
 Impressive too.
 14% alcohol.